-Students in the degree programs who remain unsuccessful at passing either the culinary or baking and pastry practical examinations after their third attempt will not be allowed to register for a subsequent attempt until they have met with the dean of academic engagement and administration (NY culinary arts students), dean of baking and pastry arts (NY baking and pastry arts students), director of education (CA and TX students), or managing director (SG students).
+Students in the degree programs who remain unsuccessful at passing either the culinary or baking and pastry practical examinations after their third attempt will not be allowed to register for a subsequent attempt until they have met with the dean of academic engagement and administration (NY culinary arts and baking and pastry arts students), director of education (CA and TX students), or managing director (SG students).
 The student may be required to repeat appropriate coursework and/or complete remedial work before being allowed to register for any subsequent attempt.